moby/moby/docs/sources/installation/ubuntulinux.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-On Linux Mint, the ``cgroups-lite`` package is not installed by default.
+On Linux Mint, the ``cgroup-lite`` package is not installed by default.
 Before Docker will work correctly, you will need to install this via:

 .. code-block:: bash

-    sudo apt-get update && sudo apt-get install cgroups-lite
+    sudo apt-get update && sudo apt-get install cgroup-lite

 .. _ufw: